 Consent must be freely given, specific, informed and be an unambiguous indication of the data subject’s wishes by which they signify agreement to the processing of personal data relating to them.
 Explicit consent requires a very clear and specific statement to be relied upon (i.e. more than just mere action is required).

-A data subject will have consented to processing of their personal data if they indicate agreement clearly either by a statement or positive action to the processing.
+A data subject will have consented to process of their personal data if they indicate agreement clearly either by a statement or positive action to the processing.
 Consent requires affirmative action so silence, pre-ticked boxes or inactivity will not amount to valid consent.

-Data subjects must be easily able to withdraw consent to processing at any time and withdrawal must be promptly honoured.
+Data subjects must be easily able to withdraw consent to the processing at any time and withdrawal must be promptly honoured.

 If explicit consent is required, the School will normally seek another legal basis to process that data.
-However if explicit consent is required the data subject will be provided with full information in order to provide explicit consent.
+However, if explicit consent is required the data subject will be provided with full information in order to provide explicit consent.

 The School will keep records of consents obtained in order to demonstrate compliance with consent requirements under the GDPR.

 Principle 2: Personal data must be collected only for specified, explicit and legitimate purposes